Achyut-sudo/FrontalLobe/NueralNetwork.md

 Parameters

-- inludeIl
+- inludeIl : bool

         if True input layer is also considered for 2nd member of return tuple (number of layers in architecture), by default False

 Example
 ```